Improper breathing can easily lead to many health problems - Photo: CN

 3. Sudden increase in blood pressure

-4. Lower blood pressure after exercise
+4. Low blood pressure after exercise

-5. Reduced body recovery ability
+5. Reduced body recovery ability.

 Principles of proper breathing